Bakuchiol, The Natural Retinol Alternative

 How to Use Bakuchiol

 Now that Bakuchiol is widely appreciated in the skincare community, many products containing varying concentrations of Bakuchiol are available.
-The most popular Bakuchiol products are serums or facial oils, night and eye creams.
+The most popular Bakuchiol products are serums, facial oils, night moisturizers, or eye creams.
 Because of its rising popularity, you will likely find the natural retinol alternative at your favorite beauty store.

-In terms of day-to-day use, a Licenced Esthetician, Anna Arnone, always recommends starting slowly with a new ingredient.
+In terms of day-to-day use, a licensed esthetician, Anna Arnone, always recommends starting slowly with a new ingredient.
 "With any new addition to your skincare routine, I recommend first incorporating it into your nighttime routine every other day so that you can observe any allergic reactions or side effects you may have."

 Although you should only use some potent ingredients in the evening to prevent UV damage, Arnone says Bakuchiol is acceptable during sunlight hours.
 "With Bakuchiol, you can gradually increase your use over time until you're using it both morning and night."